In Fall 2016, the Berkshire Innovation

 BCC and the BIC are thrilled to announce the following training

-opportunities that will be offered late Spring of 2017 at no charge
+opportunity that will be offered in Fall of 2017 at no charge

 due to a U.S. Department of Labor Grant.*